afragen/git-updater/README.md

 If the branch header, i.e. `GitHub Branch` or `Bitbucket Branch`, is not specified (or is set to `master`), then the latest tag will be used.
 GitHub Updater will preferentially use a tag over a branch in this instance.

-If you prefer to create a release asset for distribution, this will be used in preference to a tag.

 ## Bitbucket Support

 Instead of the `GitHub Plugin URI` header you will need to use the `Bitbucket Plugin URI` header.